-Oil States Energy Services Hosting Job Fair TODAY!
+Oil States Energy Services Hosting Job Fair April 15th & 16th

-Oil States Energy Services is hosting a job fair for Oil Field Service Technicians.
+Oil States Energy Services is hosting a job fair for Tool Maintenance Personnel & a Field Service Technician I.

+The fair will be held Monday, April 15 & Tuesday, April 16.

 Don’t miss it!